Vivek Ramaswamy picked up steam at the GOP debate. How far could he go?

 Ramaswamy has repeatedly said he's not interested in the running mate role, telling NPR, "I'm not looking at this as building my own career."
 And earlier this month, he told Fox News that he's "not interested in a different position in the government."

-"Frankly, I'd drive change through the private sector sooner than becoming a number 2 or a number 3 in the federal government," he said.
-"Donald Trump and I share something in common and that is that neither of us would do well in a number 2 position."
+"Frankly, I'd drive change through the private sector sooner than becoming a No. 2 or a No. 3 in the federal government," he said.
+"Donald Trump and I share something in common and that is that neither of us would do well in a No. 2 position."

 The broadcast interview was edited by Ally Schweitzer.